 The monastery is set in a beautiful little harbour – a change from being high up a mountainside.

 We decide to head off around the coast and our next stop is Marathounta beach.
 We don’t stay for very long – just long enough to stroll along the beach and watch the goats interact with the visitors.

 Our next port of call was Toli beach.
 From the top of the cliff we could see a line of newly planted palms indicating the route down the narrow, stony track.
 Toli has a little taverna with free sunbeds.
 The water was very clear and we decided to stay there for the rest of the afternoon.

 After a lazy afternoon we headed off back towards Gialos but took a detour over to Nimborios Bay.
 We parked the car and walked around to the little harbour – one of the starting points for the water taxi’s.
 I think we were too tired to go back to our respective hotels and change for dinner so we decided to eat at the only little taverna there – the Metapontis Taverna.
 At first it was difficult to see who was staff and who were guests at the taverna.
 Various people greeted us and eventually a man brought us menu’s.
 When we asked about the fish, a lady was summoned from the kitchen and through her broken English we were able to order a wonderful spread which we finished off with fantastic baklava!

-As the sun began to set, we reluctantly returned the hire car back to Gialos and then stayed a while to enjoy the relative post day trip tranquility of the town.
+As the sun began to set, we reluctantly returned the hire car back to Gialos and then stayed a while to enjoy the relative post day trip tranquillity of the town.

 Tomorrow is my birthday and we are going on a boat trip.